-Our informal guiding goals with these students included: 1) have fun; 2) motivate students to appreciate science; 3) practice speaking and writing German; 4) practice basic science skills like observing, verbally describing, drawing, labeling and exploring interesting physical phenomena, 5) practice social skills transferable to German classroom culture such as listening to one another, 6) following craft directions to make simple scientific objects like sundials and pinwheels (aka mach mit); and 7) to extend German mach mit maker culture to simple engineering design via paper airplane experiments etc. There was no expectation of mathematics other than sometimes simple measurements of length and angle to cut and fold paper.
-No formal notes were taken by or expected of students, although drawing and coloring were encouraged.
+Our informal guiding goals with these students included: 1) have fun; 2) motivate students to appreciate science; 3) practice speaking and writing German; 4) practice basic science skills like observing, verbally describing, drawing, labeling, and exploring interesting physical phenomena, 5) practice social skills transferable to German classroom culture such as listening to one another, 6) following craft directions to make simple scientific objects like sundials and pinwheels (aka mach mit); and 7) to extend German mach mit (maker culture) to simple engineering design via paper airplane experiments, etc. There was no expectation of mathematics other than sometimes simple measurements of length and angle to cut and fold paper.
+No formal notes were taken by or expected of students, although sketching and labeling phenomena, coloring, and writing were encouraged.
 Our activities were led by volunteer undergraduate and graduate students from Cologne University physics and physics didactics, including some pre-service teachers and one volunteer visiting faculty member.